 Our designated teacher for Looked After Children and Previously Looked After Children is Stephanie Howard, SENCO.

-Our designated Child Sexual Exploitation Champion is Mrs Hatch.
+Our designated contact for Child Sexual Exploitation is Mr Kamin.

 Children and young people spend increasing amounts of time online, and have increasing access to it - be it on mobile phones, laptops, tablets, pcs or games consoles.
 Pupils at school now have never known a world without the internet.
 It is a great way to socialise, explore and have fun.
 But children do face risks like cyberbullying or seeing inappropriate content.
 Please look at the links below to keep yourself informed about online safety.